mikewest/cookies-over-http-bad/README.md

 since [something like 70% of users' navigations are to secure pages][7] that the current proposal excludes, we'd end up affecting significantly more requests.

 Still, this would be a more robust defense for users and developers.
-We're adding more metrics to Chrome to see what the impact of this kind of approach might look like if we take more things into account (HSTS with `includeSubdomains` and a sufficiently long lifetime obviates the needs for the `Secure` attribute, for example).
+Browsers would be well-served to add more metrics to see what the impact of this kind of approach might look like if we take more things into account (HSTS with `includeSubdomains` and a sufficiently long lifetime obviates the needs for the `Secure` attribute, for example).

 ### Doesn't this make users type passwords more often?
 Isn't that bad?